Exabyte-io/rewotes/bandgaps/discussion.md

 2. Likewise we could in-principle implement hyperparameter searching for the `MEGNet` model but as training deep neural networks is much more expensive and time consuming there was not really a sufficient value proposition for hyperparameter seaching at this time.
 Accross the literature `MPNN` such as `MEGNet` tends to be relatively robust to selection of hyperparameters - this can be seen from only the slight differences in performance between the 2018 and 2019 pre-trained models that have different hyperparameters.
 3. Whilst `MEGNet` satisfies the requirement of being easily adaptable to other materials properties it is not well-suited for the calculation of forces.
 This is because `MEGNet` uses distances calculated in `pymatgen` outside of the `tensorflow` computation graph.
 In general if the aim was to build a ML-PES/FF then other models are better suited to the task.
 Importantly many alternatives already have LAMMPS interfaces making their adoption much easier - Notable examples include Gaussian Approximation Potentials based of the SOAP descriptor, `Flare++` based on using a linearised GP on Atomic Cluster Expansion features, or `NEQUIP` which is an equivariant `MPNN`.
 4. `MEGNet` takes a long time for each training epoch (~13 minutes) as the neighbour lists are evaluated through the `GraphConverter` each time an item of data is called.
 Alternative models opt to pre-computed neighbour lists or cache them to speed up training.
+5. Provide useage instructions to allow the work to be reproduced once the update to conda-forge is made.

 ## Time breakdown